-HOW DO WE ADAPT THE CURRICULUM AND LEARNING ENVIRONMENT
+HOW DO WE ADAPT THE CURRICULUM AND LEARNING ENVIRONMENT?

 The curriculum is differentiated to meet the needs of all children.
 Differentiation may occur by: grouping (e.g. small groups, 1:1, ability groups, peer partners); content of lesson; teaching style (taking into account that children may be visual, auditory or kinaesthetic learners); lesson format (e.g. role play, discovery learning, Self Organised Learning Environment (SOLE)); pace of the lesson; provision of alternative recording methods (e.g. scribing, use of ICT, mind-mapping, photographs etc.); outcomes expected from individual children; materials used; the level of support provided; provision of alternative location for completion of work.

-We always act upon advice received from external agencies.
-The following list details just some of the ways that we have altered our practice as a result of external support / advice: enlarging print for VI children; positioning HI children in the most advantageous position within the classroom; use of alternatives methods of recording; use of coloured overlays; use of sensory breaks; daily physical activity; sensory/wobble cushions; ear defenders for children with sensory needs.
+We also act upon advice received from external agencies.
+The following list details just some of the ways that we have altered our practice as a result of external support / advice: enlarging print for VI children; positioning HI children in the most advantageous position within the classroom; use of alternative methods of recording; use of coloured overlays; use of sensory breaks; daily physical activity; sensory/wobble cushions; ear defenders for children with sensory needs.

-We endeavour to ensure that all classrooms are dyslexia friendly and include the following: labelled resources, literacy walls, vocabulary walls, Communication in Print resources, individual toolkits (which include personal resources), reading rulers, appropriately coloured backgrounds on interactive whiteboards and sound pegs.
+We endeavour to ensure that all classrooms are dyslexia friendly and include the following: labelled resources, literacy walls, vocabulary walls, Communication in Print resources, visual timetables, individual toolkits (which include personal resources), reading rulers, appropriately coloured backgrounds on interactive whiteboards and sound pegs.

 HOW DO WE CONSULT PUPILS WITH SEND AND INVOLVE THEM IN THEIR EDUCATION?